Choricha Mamla: Production

-The title was taken from the iconic song "Choricha Mamla" from the 1987 film Gammat Jammat.
+The initial title of the film was "Jau De Na Ghari" but latter it was changed to Choricha Mamla which was taken from the iconic song "Choricha Mamla" from the 1987 film Gammat Jammat.
 Dhome and Jog, a real-life couple, play a fictional couple in the film.

 Soundtrack

 The song "Choricha Mamla - Title Track" was recreated from the 1987 film Gammat Jammat which was sung by Anuradha Paudwal and Sachin Pilgaonkar.

 Release

 The official trailer for the film was released ten days before its 31 January 2020, theatrical release.

 Reception

 The film received mostly mixed-to-positive reactions from critics.
-The critic Ganesh Matkari of the Mumbai Mirror pointed out the loopholes in the story but appreciated Joshi and Dhome’s chemistry and said, "Choricha Mamla would have worked better as a play, preferably in the pre-cellphone era.
-It doesn’t raise the bar established by the director in Maska, but for those who just want to have a good laugh without bothering to go into the logical framework of the narrative, it should work fine."
+The critic Ganesh Matkari of the Mumbai Mirror pointed out the loopholes in the story but appreciated Joshi and Dhome's chemistry and said, "Choricha Mamla would have worked better as a play, preferably in the pre-cellphone era.
+It doesn't raise the bar established by the director in Maska, but for those who just want to have a good laugh without bothering to go into the logical framework of the narrative, it should work fine."
 Writing for Sakal, Santosh Bhingarde rated the film 3 out of 5, describing it as a film with a crispness and a good burst of humor.
 Ajay Parchure of Lokmat called it "fresh humor" and wrote, "Priyadarshan has perfected the skill of conveying simple humour through facial expressions.
 This is the uniqueness of this movie."
 The Times of India critic rated it 3 out of 5 stars and mentioned that "Some films are branded are no-brainer comedies and are meant to only make you laugh."
 Suyog Zore of Cinestaan gave the film 2 out of 5 stars and a negative review, saying, "Choricha Mamla relies too much on the acting talent of its ensemble cast; the artistes are unable to save the film, whose plot is littered with glaring holes."